Sumac Space

 About

-Sumac Space launched in October 2020 as a non-profit platform presenting contemporary art from the Middle East* through digital programs and critical writing.
-Devoted to the Middle East and its thriving contemporary art scenes, we work with artists and curators, who address contemporary urgencies in the context of the challenging socio-political circumstances of the region.
+Sumac Space launched in October 2020 as a non-profit platform focused on contemporary art from the Middle East* through online and in-situ programs.
+We collaborate with artists, curators, and research bodies who address contemporary urgencies in the context of the challenging socio-political circumstances of the region.

 Alongside exploring our programs, such as online and in-situ Exhibitions, Sumac Space invites viewers to explore its digitally-accessible Artists’ Rooms and Dialogues, the core pillars that shape and define the entirety of Sumac Space.

-Artists’ Rooms are digital architectures curated entirely by artists themselves that enable audiences to delve into each creative’s thinking process and research, beyond actual artworks.
-We believe that art practice is so much more than final works and therefore our aim is to disclose what is formative and proliferates artists’ practice on different levels.
-If Artists’ Rooms is primarily a space for viewing and contemplating relations between different artifacts and subjects, Dialogues is a place for being vocal.
+Artists’ Rooms are digital spaces curated by the artists themselves, allowing audiences to explore their thinking processes and research beyond the final artworks.
+We believe that art practice is so much more than final works; therefore, we aim to disclose what is formative and proliferates artists’ practice on different levels.
+If Artists’ Rooms is primarily a space for viewing and contemplating relations between different artefacts and subjects, Dialogues is a place for being vocal.
 Here, authors and artists get together in conversations, interviews, essays and experimental forms of writing.
-We aim to create a space of exchange, where the published results are often the most visible manifestations of relations, friendships and collaborations built around Sumac Space.
+We aim to create a space of exchange where the published results are often the most visible manifestations of relations, friendships and collaborations built around Sumac Space.

-We believe in the work of art in re-imagining and shaping our pasts, presents, and futures, asserting that they must have a public place for their research and diverse forms of expression.
-As we progressively build a community of artists, curators, researchers, and writers gravitating around the SWANA region, we welcome diverse voices to actively participate in forming Sumac Space.
-We propose collaboration and the fostering of a sense of shared and collective ownership, not as mere themes or theoretical concepts, but as unconditional ways of working.
+We believe in the work of art in re-imagining and shaping our pasts, presents, and futures, asserting that they must have a platform for research and diverse forms of expression.
+As we progressively build a community of artists, curators, researchers, and writers gravitating around the region, we welcome diverse voices to actively participate in forming Sumac Space.
+We propose collaboration and fostering a sense of shared and collective ownership, not as mere themes or theoretical concepts but as unconditional ways of working.

 contact@sumac.space